iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#014] [Announcement] PAFF is now awake, everything is fine..md

 Can the officials blacklist that account?

 **IronFan**<br>
 Just ignore him.
-All these a-holes want is to create hatred.
+All these a\-holes want is to create hatred.
 Let us defeat the trolls with our positivity!<br>
 **\#PrayForPAFF**

 **Sayomi911**<br>